peapea27566/sitelocationtesting/README.md

   - click map go to screen by use detail site selected

 3.screen3
-  -show marker and move to site selected
+  - show marker and move to site selected
-  -show detail address from site
+  - show detail address from site
-  -show detail site from site show site,distance,opening time and closing time
+  - show detail site from site show site,distance,opening time and closing time

 install
 1.open project
-2.cmd flutter pub get install ศibrary to be used
+2.cmd flutter pub get install library to be used